 One of the best times to coach agents is when conversations are occurring.
-With the right software, supervisors can monitor calls and provide real-time coaching to help provide feedback, answers questions, or de-escalate situations without having to put customers on hold or take over calls.
+With the right software, supervisors can utilize a call quality monitoring solution and provide real-time coaching to help provide feedback, answers questions, or de-escalate situations without having to put customers on hold or take over calls.

 The best contact center software will listen for key indicators and alert supervisors that should listen in on calls to provide real-time coaching.
 Sentiment monitoring can help determine when customers are unhappy or frustrated as well.

 For years, contact centers have spot-checked calls, recordings, or transcripts to assess agent performance.
 They may also randomly listen to calls to see how agents are handling callers on the spot.
 Today, you can score 100% of contacts automatically with the right contact center software.
 This can help you spot trouble spots, identify agents that need additional coaching, and reduce escalations.

 Continually Optimize Systems and Processing

 Managers should always be analyzing call escalations and looking for inefficiencies or roadblocks that led to a manager request.
 Over time, patterns start to emerge that can identify gaps in information, training, or processes that can be improved.

 When you reduce manager requests and escalations, you’re serving your customer better and improving your efficiency.